cualquiercosa327/vvctre/RPC.md

 # GET/POST /usecpujit

 Get or set whether the CPU JIT is used instead of the interpreter.
-Changing this setting does nothing currently.
+This endpoint does nothing currently.

 ## Request/Reply